auditdrivencrypto/secure-channel/prior-art.md

 ## private-stream

 [private-stream](https://github.com/dominictarr/private-stream) is a very simple private protocol that I wrote.
 It provides encryption, but not authentication.
 That is, you cannot be sure exactly who you are talking to, but you may be sure that no one else is listening.
 It is a symmetrical protocol, in that client and server handshake are identical.
 Each peer sends a Diffie Helman public key + an Initialization Vector (8 byte random number).
-The DH keys are combined to produce a shared key, and a cipher streams (salsa20) are constructed using the shared key and the two ivs so that each channel (A->B, and B->A) have the same key but different IVs (which is sufficient for security)
+The DH keys are combined to produce a shared key, and a cipher streams (salsa20) are constructed using the shared key and the two ivs so that each channel (A->B, and B->A) have the same key but different IVs (which is sufficient for privacy)

 I was considering putting authentication inside of this protocol but I am now re-evaluating that.